NirajanBanjade/Bookhive/README.md

   - **Make recommendations dynamic** Some fo the code for books recommendation are hard coded for userID.
 Will make the feature dynamic.

 - **Prashant**
-  - **Home Page** Add a UI and home page to the existing UI and try to implement features like "Book You May Like", "Best of all time" etc
-  - **Fix functionalities and user Profile** Fix the logic of search bar(currently it takes us to the different page when we search), add editable sections to the user profile section lile add/remove photos and bio.
+  - **Section UI Formatting** I will implement the proper flex UI design in the books you might love section, right now it goes long down to the bottom.

   - **Add a different pop up section for trending page** Right now we can only see 5 trending books on trending now, create another pop up which will let us see more books

-  - **Friend's Interaction on Home Page** Right now the home page doesnt have friend's interaction, so try to add what your friends are doing (ALthough everyone must make some contributions to make this task happen)
+  - **Friend's Interaction on Home Page** Right now the home page doesnt have friend's interaction, so try to add what your friends are doing (Athough everyone must make some contributions to make this task happen)

 ---
 ## Setup